ipozdeev/it-skills-for-research/writing-with-latex.md

 ## exercises

-1. Install MiKTeX or TeXLive;
+1. Install a TeX distribution or familiarize yourself with image texlive/texlive or learn how Overleaf works;
-2. Setup your favourite text editor for LaTeXing;
+2. Setup your favorite text editor for LaTeXing;
-3. Install, if not present already, packages `threeparttable` and `blindtext`;
+3. Make sure that packages `threeparttable` and `blindtext` are installed;
-4. Create folder `text/` with subfloders `paper/`, `presentation/` and `playground/`;
+4. In your repo create folder `text/` with subfloders `paper/` and, `presentation/`;
-5. In folder `playground/`, write 4 lines of code producing a document with the single sentence 'my first line';
+5. In folder `paper/` create the .tex file that will become your report and lay out the basic structure;
-6. Compile the above document with `pdflatex`;
+6. Compile it with `pdflatex` to produce a .pdf;
 7. Install JabRef;
-8. Locate the DOI of Milgrom's paper 'A Theory of Auctions and Competitive Bidding' and use it to auto-parse the info to JabRef;
+8. Locate the DOI a paper that you will cite and use it to auto-parse the info to JabRef;
-9. Create a `.bib` file with two entries, a [published paper](https://www.journals.uchicago.edu/doi/10.1086/707735) and a [working paper](https://ssrn.com/abstract=3555917);
+9. Create a `.bib` file with the entry for it;
-10. Create a simple article consisting of:
+10. Sketch a draft of your final report consisting of:
-    - title page with title, author(s), affiliation(s), date, abstract and thanks;
+    - a title page with title, author(s), affiliation(s), date, abstract and thanks;
-    - two pages of dummy text (use `blindtext` for that);
+    - the usual sections: introduction, data, methodology, results etc. filled with actual or dummy text (use `blindtext` for that);
-    - two citations of the papers you added above;
-    - a figure and a table, both with captions and notes;
     - bibliography on a separate page.
-11. Create a simple beamer presentation consisting of:
+11. Sketch a draft of a simple beamer presentation.

-    - title frame with title, author(s), affiliation(s) and date;
-    - three frames with titles and subtitles;
-    - some equations and a theorem (use the special `theorem` environment);
-    - a figure with two panels.
+You will be able to use this template for your actual text and presentation later.